JasonOna/programmer-pro-skills-bootcamp/docs/architecture/decisions/0002-use-react-native-for-web-for-the-presentation-layer.md

 ## Decision

-We will use React Native for Web to develop applications.
+I will use React Native for Web to develop applications.

 ## Consequences

-* We will be able to find developers proficient in React
+* This would allow me to use common React framework to develop applications quickly
-* This would allow us to use common React framework to develop applications quickly
+* I will be able to build experience in Mobile and Web